This conference is fully booked. Add your name to the waiting list.

 Dan acted for the claimants in the hotly contested data protection case of Vidal-Hall & Ors v Google.
 He is "a top-tier lawyer who knows his stuff and is extremely well connected."

-Answered by: Adam Wolanski QC
+Answered by: Adam Wolanski QC of 5RB

 Adam acted for Times Newspapers in a Court of Appeal case about the identification of a Russian oligarch.
 He is a co-author of "The Law of Privacy and the Media."
 "His advice is superb."